Avaiga/taipy-doc/docs/userman/scenario_features/data-integration/data-node-usage.md

     ```

 Here, the `ParquetDataNode.write_with_kwargs^` method is used to specify a keyword parameter, _"index"_,
-which is a boolean value determining if the index of the DataFrame should be written.
+which is a Boolean value determining if the index of the DataFrame should be written.
 In this case, the
 index will not be not written.

 ## Mongo collection